K. Rich. A horse! a horse! my kingdom for a horse!

 A horse! a horse! my kingdom for a horse!

-When Julius Caesar lead his army across the Rubicon river on this day (January 10) in 49 BC, he violated the law (the Lex Cornelia Majestatis) that forbade a general to lead an army out of the province to which he was assigned.
+When Julius Caesar lead his army across the Rubicon river on January 10th in 49 BC, he violated the law (the Lex Cornelia Majestatis) that forbade a general to lead an army out of the province to which he was assigned.
 His act thus amounted to a declaration of war against the Roman Senate and resulted in the three-year civil war that left Caesar ruler of the Roman world.
 As he crossed he proclaimed “the die is now cast” meaning he was breaching a point of no return.

 “Crossing the Rubicon” became a popular phrase describing a step that commits a person to a course of action.
 It applies well when a new believer repents of his old life and commits everything to Jesus Christ.